objectives materials technology background activities assessment resources

 2. Create a game of musical styles.
 For example, place markers on a large state map in response to spinning a wheel, naming styles associated with the three major folk regions of the state as they are played aloud.

-4. Use the list of music links in Technology Connections above to design your own scavenger hunt.
+3. Use the list of music links in Technology Connections above to design your own scavenger hunt.
 You could share the scavenger hunt with another class, especially in schools with computer labs.
 The technology teacher could facilitate a friendly competition between classes.
 The skill that this would teach relates to research and evaluation of sources.

 8th Grade Explorations and Extensions

-1. Divide into groups and have each group choose one of the below articles to read.
+1. Divide into groups and have each group choose one of the articles below to read.
 Teachers, if these are written above your students' reading ability, refer to Adaptation Strategies for ways to adapt and modify them to levels that your students can understand.

 Use the Found Poem - Found Song and Found Poem - Found Song, page 2 to jot down words and phrases that appeal to you, then use these words and phrases to create a Found Poem.
 Share your poems in each group.
 If possible, adapt the poems to a tune that was mentioned in the article, to create an original "Found Song."